MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 ## Tea Shaders

 The Tea Shaders are a laggy version of Simplicissimus.
 It runs at ≈ 10 FPS.

+## Chocapic13' Shaders

+Most versions of Chocapic13' Shaders will not work on M1 Macs.
+However, V7.x works (Ultra, Extreme and Toaster are not functional).
+It gets 80-120 FPS on Medium version.

 ### Contact me: